publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schF/ptVIII/m__us_usc_t26_s529A.md

  __References in Text__

-    Achieving a Better Life Experience Act of 2014, referred to in subsec. (d)(4), probably means div.
-B of Pub.
-L. 113-295, Dec.
+    The Achieving a Better Life Experience Act of 2014, referred to in subsec. (d)(4), probably means div.
+B of [Pub.
+L. 113–295][/us/pl/113/295], Dec.
 19, 2014, [128 Stat.
 4056][/us/stat/128/4056], known as the “Stephen Beck, Jr., Achieving a Better Life Experience Act of 2014” and also as the “Stephen Beck, Jr., ABLE Act of 2014”.
 No section 4 of the Act was enacted.

-    The Social Security Act, referred to in subsecs. (e)(1)(A), (2)(B), and (f), is [act Aug.
+    The Social Security Act, referred to in subsecs. (e)(1)(A), (2) and (f), is [act Aug.
 14, 1935, ch.
 531][/us/act/1935-08-14/ch531], [49 Stat.
 620][/us/stat/49/620].
 Titles II, XVI, and XIX of the Act are classified generally to subchapters II (§ 401 et seq.), XVI (§ 1381 et seq.), and XIX (§ 1396 et seq.) respectively, of chapter 7 of Title 42, The Public Health and Welfare.
 Sections 1614 and 1861 of the Act are classified to sections 1382c and 1395x, respectively, of Title 42.
 For complete classification of this Act to the Code, see [section 1305 of Title 42][/us/usc/t42/s1305] and Tables.

  __Effective Date__